F5 (NASDAQ:FFIV) Updates Q4 2022 Earnings Guidance

 Insider Buying and Selling

-In related news, Director Alan Higginson sold 1,000 shares of the company’s stock in a transaction on Wednesday, June 1st.
-The stock was sold at an average price of $164.73, for a total transaction of $164,730.00.
-Following the completion of the sale, the director now owns 11,665 shares in the company, valued at $1,921,575.45.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-In other F5 news, Director Alan Higginson sold 1,000 shares of the company’s stock in a transaction on Wednesday, June 1st.
-The stock was sold at an average price of $164.73, for a total value of $164,730.00.
-Following the completion of the transaction, the director now owns 11,665 shares in the company, valued at approximately $1,921,575.45.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Ana Maria White sold 169 shares of the company’s stock in a transaction on Monday, May 2nd.
-The shares were sold at an average price of $166.41, for a total value of $28,123.29.
-Following the completion of the transaction, the executive vice president now owns 30,319 shares of the company’s stock, valued at approximately $5,045,384.79.
+In related news, EVP Chad Michael Whalen sold 254 shares of the business’s stock in a transaction on Tuesday, May 10th.
+The stock was sold at an average price of $168.68, for a total transaction of $42,844.72.
+Following the sale, the executive vice president now directly owns 8,677 shares in the company, valued at approximately $1,463,636.36.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In other news, EVP Ana Maria White sold 170 shares of the firm’s stock in a transaction that occurred on Friday, July 1st.
+The shares were sold at an average price of $152.62, for a total value of $25,945.40.
+Following the completion of the transaction, the executive vice president now directly owns 29,979 shares in the company, valued at $4,575,394.98.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, EVP Chad Michael Whalen sold 254 shares of the company’s stock in a transaction on Tuesday, May 10th.
+The stock was sold at an average price of $168.68, for a total transaction of $42,844.72.
+Following the completion of the transaction, the executive vice president now directly owns 8,677 shares in the company, valued at approximately $1,463,636.36.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 3,678 shares of company stock worth $613,144.
-0.46% of the stock is owned by corporate insiders.
+In the last ninety days, insiders sold 3,509 shares of company stock valued at $585,020.
+Company insiders own 0.31% of the company’s stock.

 Institutional Inflows and Outflows

-A number of institutional investors have recently made changes to their positions in FFIV.
-Vanguard Group Inc. lifted its holdings in F5 by 1.4% during the 1st quarter.
-Vanguard Group Inc. now owns 6,830,286 shares of the network technology company’s stock worth $1,427,188,000 after purchasing an additional 96,873 shares in the last quarter.
-First Trust Advisors LP lifted its holdings in F5 by 19.8% during the 1st quarter.
-First Trust Advisors LP now owns 1,075,970 shares of the network technology company’s stock worth $224,824,000 after purchasing an additional 178,042 shares in the last quarter.
-Invesco Ltd. lifted its holdings in F5 by 14.7% during the 1st quarter.
-Invesco Ltd. now owns 714,798 shares of the network technology company’s stock worth $149,358,000 after purchasing an additional 91,580 shares in the last quarter.
-Charles Schwab Investment Management Inc. lifted its holdings in F5 by 3.9% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 452,043 shares of the network technology company’s stock worth $94,454,000 after purchasing an additional 16,974 shares in the last quarter.
-Finally, Dimensional Fund Advisors LP lifted its holdings in F5 by 1.3% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 394,157 shares of the network technology company’s stock worth $82,367,000 after purchasing an additional 5,214 shares in the last quarter.
-Hedge funds and other institutional investors own 91.13% of the company’s stock.
+Several institutional investors have recently made changes to their positions in FFIV.
+Donoghue Forlines LLC boosted its position in shares of F5 by 39.6% during the 1st quarter.
+Donoghue Forlines LLC now owns 4,229 shares of the network technology company’s stock valued at $884,000 after acquiring an additional 1,200 shares during the last quarter.
+Cibc World Markets Corp increased its holdings in shares of F5 by 71.9% in the 1st quarter.
+Cibc World Markets Corp now owns 3,695 shares of the network technology company’s stock worth $772,000 after buying an additional 1,545 shares during the last quarter.
+Captrust Financial Advisors increased its holdings in shares of F5 by 37.5% in the 1st quarter.
+Captrust Financial Advisors now owns 2,963 shares of the network technology company’s stock worth $619,000 after buying an additional 808 shares during the last quarter.
+Zions Bancorporation N.A. increased its holdings in shares of F5 by 37.6% in the 1st quarter.
+Zions Bancorporation N.A. now owns 2,527 shares of the network technology company’s stock worth $528,000 after buying an additional 690 shares during the last quarter.
+Finally, Wealthfront Advisers LLC lifted its stake in F5 by 26.4% during the first quarter.
+Wealthfront Advisers LLC now owns 2,220 shares of the network technology company’s stock worth $463,000 after purchasing an additional 463 shares during the last quarter.
+Institutional investors own 91.13% of the company’s stock.

 F5 Company Profile